Best Ski Resorts in Romania [2024-2025 Winter Season Update]

 Apart from that, expect to pay around 230 lei (€46) for a 1-day skipass as an adult or 150 lei for kids.
 A 3-day pass is 520 lei (€105) for adults.

 Having said that, the skiing itself is excellent, even though the prices are not Romania-low, as you’d expect them to be.
-Actually, compared to the last season, prices have increased by 20%.
 Ouch!

 Still, it is probably cheaper than in other parts of the world and you do get some high quality slopes to test your skills on (or learn how to ski, depending on your situation).

-Sinaia is definitely one of my favorites and you can learn more about it in my article sharing the top things to do in Sinaia (besides skiing), as well as the best restaurants in Sinaia.
+Sinaia is one of my favorites and you can learn more about it in my article sharing the top things to do in Sinaia (besides skiing), as well as the best restaurants in Sinaia to replenish all that lost energy.

 2. Poiana Brasov

-The most modern winter destination in Romania, Poiana Brasov is a really high quality ski resort with artificial snow available if the natural one is not enough.
+The most modern winter destination in Romania, Poiana Brasov is a high-quality ski resort with artificial snow available if the natural snow is not enough.

 With the one of the longest ski slope in Romania (no less than 4.75 kilometers) and a total of 22.4 km of slopes, it is considered the best ski destination in Romania by many – and back in 2013 it was the place where the Alpine Skiing section of the European Youth Olympics took place.